Vinothsuku/insightsR/README.md

 Hosted [online](https://insightsr.herokuapp.com/).
 Feel free to try out with any dataset in csv format.

 ## Constraints
-Currently the tool supports only datasets in "csv" and provides insights for a target column that has continuous variables (regression type).
+Currently the tool supports only datasets in "csv" and provides insights for a target column that has continuous values (regression type) for eg) total sales, price, cost, income, salary etc.